 • The Good Samaritan Oncology Department is accepting donations for the patient supply closet.
 Basic living and personal hygiene supplies are needed.
 Contact Lesley Hofmann at 812-885-3990 to make arrangements to have items picked up.

-Good Samaritan’s Walk with a Doc is held from 9-10 a.m. on Saturdays at Gregg Park, 2204 Washington Ave.
-Those taking part will have a few minutes to learn about a current health topic then spend the rest of the hour enjoying a healthy walk and conversation with a doctor.
+Good Samaritan’s Walk with a Doc is held from 9-10 a.m. on Saturdays at the Vincennes University Donald G. Bell Student Recreation Center, 1600 Short St. Those taking part will have a few minutes to learn about a current health topic then spend the rest of the hour enjoying a healthy walk and conversation with a doctor.
 It’s a great way to get out of the house and stay active.
 You can walk at your own pace and distance; whatever works for you.
 Good Samaritan Hospital providers will rotate as the walk leaders and provide information on new topics every week.
 Take a step to improve your health and join us at this free community event every Saturday.
 Walk with a Doc is a national nonprofit organization whose mission is to encourage healthy physical activity in people of all ages, and reverse the consequences of a sedentary lifestyle in order to improve the health and well-being of the country.

 • The Vincennes/Knox Preservation Foundation will sponsor a “Holiday Historic Home Tour” from 11 a.m. to 4 p.m. on Dec.
 1, featuring six homes of historical interest.
 Tickets are $20 and will be available for purchase on the day of tour at Klein Reality, 505 N. Sixth St., where the tour will begin.
 For more information contact foundation president Tim Crowley at firstname.lastname@example.org.
 The Vincennes/Knox Preservation Foundation promotes and encourages interest in homes, buildings, properties, history and heritage in Vincennes and Knox County.
 For more information go to www.vincennespreservation.com.

-• Season tickets are now on sale for the Vincennes University Alumni Community Series 2019-2020 season.
-The six-show series brings a wide range of quality entertainment to the stage of the Red Skelton Performing Arts Center.
+• Individual show tickets are on sale for the Vincennes University Alumni Community Series 2019-2020 season.
+The series brings a wide range of quality entertainment to the stage of the Red Skelton Performing Arts Center.
 Performances are at 7:30 p.m.
-Individual show tickets on sale on a first-come, first-serve basis.
 Call the VU Alumni Office at 812-888-4354 or 800-945-ALUM to order tickets.

 Enjoy a Rockin’ Christmas when Brass Transit: The Musical Legacy of Chicago returns on Dec.
 6. Brass Transit is the world’s foremost Chicago tribute band and will be taking songs from the Christmas albums of the group along with playing some of the hits of Chicago.
 Brass Transit goes far beyond just replicating the songs: they embody the music.
 Brass Transit was formed in 2008, its accomplished, award-winning roster intent on paying tribute to the decades-long, multiplatinum songbook of Chicago.